emcdonagh-OT/outreach/README.md

 - todo_blog.csv: possible themes to be published at http://blog.opentargets.org

-We had had 448 visits in the last two months (Nov-Jan 17).
+We had 448 visits in the last two months (Nov-Jan 17).
-The highest number of visits match the dates when a new post is released.
+Overall, the highest number of visits match the dates when a new post is released.
 Not surprising.
 So, we need your help.
 We need to keep readers engaged and coming back to our blog, and then giving the Platform a go.

 Have you got an idea of a blog post but you don't know where to start?
 Get in touch.